Youth Brigade (Washington, D.C., band): Formation and activity (1980–1981)

 Nathan Strejcek of the Teen Idles and Danny Ingram of the Untouchables formed Youth Brigade in late 1980, shortly after the California punk band of the same name.
 The two were childhood friends and together attended Wilson High School along with Ian and Alec MacKaye, Bert Quieroz, Geordie Grindle, Jeff Nelson, and many other future members of bands on Strejcek's Dischord Records imprint.
 Singer Strejcek and drummer Ingram initially played with a few different bassists and guitarists, including future Skewbald/Grand Union member John Falls on guitar, and bassist Greg.
 The Youth Brigade lineup was ultimately completed by Quieroz (also of The Untouchables) on bass and Tom Clinton on guitar.

 The band debuted in March 1981, played the first Black Flag show on the East Coast shortly thereafter, and embarked on an aborted tour with Minor Threat that ended when Clinton's mother demanded the return of their tour van, which she owned.
 They recorded a demo at Inner Ear Studios in mid-1981.
-Their only release during this era was the Possible 7" EP on Dischord.
+Their only release during this era was the Possible 7-inch EP on Dischord.
 Its title was a tongue-in-cheek response to Ian MacKaye, who cited a "possible EP by Youth Brigade" in an early Dischord ad.
 They played their final show in December, and had three songs included on the Flex Your Head compilation released in January 1982.